bluekvirus/Stage.js/README.md

 ###Modify theme
 Please go check the `/implementation/themes/default` basic theme package and follow instructions in the `/less/main.less` over there.
 You can easily switch to use other base themes offered by [bootswatch](http://bootswatch.com/) (based on Bootstrap 3) to quickly build up your own.

 You can always refresh existing theme or start a new one by using the theme-prep tool under `/implementation/tools/themeprep`.
+Note that this is the same as using the command-line tool `stagejs theme <name>` in your own projects.
+But since this is the framework project itself, the command-line tool can not be of assistance here.

-###Commit Info
+###Checking commit history
-Use the following `git` command to see some brief info about repo commits
+Use the following `git` command to see some brief history about repo commits
 ```
 git log --abbrev-commit --pretty=oneline -n 5
 git rev-list HEAD --count